janstary/sox/README.md

 ### dependencies

-SoX optionally makes use of some external libraries to obtain support for additional file formats and/or effects.
+SoX optionally makes use of some external libraries to obtain support for additional audio formats.
 Optional libraries should be installed before compiling SoX.
 These are the supported libraries and where to get them, in case your OS does not provide a package: